 a restored Viking site from a thousand years ago and a fort from the Iron Age Celts.
 We'll see if our weaver friends are

 working and experience the process of the famous Harris Tweed.
 Did you know the world

-famous Harris tweed is made by only about 160 people, each working from home?
+famous Harris tweed is made by only a couple of hundred people, each working from home?
 The making of a' Chlò Mòr

 (the tweed) will give guests another perspective on the culture and landscape of these isles: tweed is taken very seriously here!

-Day 8: Back to the Highlands and heading south.
-We'll visit a very different kind of stone circle and cairn, almost five thousand year old.
-We'll make a stop dedicated to ancient Celtic poetry that will give you a sense of the Celtic perspective on nature, human existence and art.
-We'll make other small stops as places of note interact with the group's interests.
+Day 8: Back to the Highlands and heading into what might be regarded as the ancient spiritual centre of Scotland.
+We'll spend two days walking remote glens in Perthshire, visiting curious and ancient Goddess sites, along with those associated with Fiona MacCumhal and the Fianna of Celtic legend.
 If the weather is right, we'll make one of the above a venue for our popular picnic lunch.
 Our journey returns us to our meeting point in Edinburgh near the end of the day and we bid a sad farewell.

-* Note about accommodation: Each day of the tour has an associated evening covered in the tour cost, including the last day after the tour ends and you are dropped off.
-The evening before the tour begins is not covered, but can be booked for you in a hotel near to the start point of the tour, to assist your travel plans.
-There is no charge for arranging this and you will pay the host directly.
-My preferred type of accommodation is high standard B&B. This allows you to stay with and meet locals, gaining the richness of their experience
+* Note about accommodation: The evening before the tour begins is not covered, nor the evening of the last day of the tour, back in Edinburgh (to allow onward travel), but we can recommend a hotel near to the start and end point of the tour, to assist your travel plans.
+My preferred type of accommodation is high standard B&B. This allows you to stay with and meet locals, gaining the richness of their experience.

 While the itinerary changes every time we offer it, the tour will look something like this...

 If you want to advanced notice of dates and registration, join the email-signup.